JD-Williams/JD-Williams/README.md

 ### Hi!
 It's nice to meet you. :wave:

-My name is Jonathan Williams&mdash;though most people call me "J.D."&mdash;and I am a Jamaican 🇯🇲 American 🇺🇸.
+My name is Jonathan D. Williams&mdash;although most people call me "J.D."&mdash;and I am a Jamaican 🇯🇲 American 🇺🇸.
 In my heart, I am a musician.
 In real life, I am a mathematician.
 In my mind, I am a superhero; however, I typically enjoy helping others by paying my blessings forward.

 Currently, I teach mathematics and develop web applications in New York City.
-I have a knack for unraveling puzzles that vexes others; I apply both my knowledge of mathematics and technology to design and implement creative, sustainable solutions for complex problems.
+I have a knack for unraveling puzzles that vex others; I apply both my knowledge of mathematics and technology to design and implement creative, sustainable solutions for complex problems.

 Just in case we don't have an opportunity to chat anytime soon, the following are a few tidbits of information about me.
-If anything piques your interest, feel free to reach out so we can speak directly.
+If anything piques your interest, feel free to [reach out](mailto:jdwill917@live.com) so we can speak directly.

 * :house: My family is everything to me
 * :airplane: Travelling is, in my opinion, the best way to learn about different cultures
 * :camera: I enjoy recreational photography and I also have graphic design skills to complement this pastime
 * :game_die: The only "game" I have... is Sudoku (and sometimes Minesweeper)
-* :movie_camera: Marvel >> D.C.
+* :movie_camera: Marvel >>> D.C.
-* :computer: I am presently learning new DevOps practices and technologies to efficiently deploy apps to cloud providers
+* :computer: I am presently learning new DevOps practices and technologies to efficiently deploy apps to the cloud